Last updated on May 14th, 2023 at 09:55 am

 - Porta dei Ferri: This gate is located on the east side of the Old Town and was named after the iron foundry that used to be located nearby.
 It was built in the 16th century and featured a Venetian coat of arms.

 Out of these four gates, only one still stands today, the Porta of Spilia.
 The gate has undergone some restoration and renovation over the years, but it still retains its original character and is an important landmark in the Old Town of Corfu.
 Today it doesn’t provide entrance but is a popular destination for tourists who want to explore the rich history and culture of Corfu.

 The Modern City of Corfu

+The modern town of Corfu is in continuity with the old city and expands to the west and south beyond the new fortress into a large urban area that fills the center of the island’s east coast.
 It looks completely different from the old part as it is dominated by cement buildings and the roads are larger.

 But even here, Old neoclassic buildings and other monuments are not missing.

 Examples are; The building of the 1st Gymnasium which used to be the Scaramanga building that once housed the Italian School.

 The Marasleion Mansion on Alexandra Avenue houses the services of the City Hall.